irrdnet/irrd/docs/admins/rpki.rst

 * Every ``rpki.roa_import_timer``, IRRd reimports the ROA file, and then updates the validation status of all `route(6)` objects in the IRR database.
   This ensures that the status is correct when ROAs are added or removed.
-* For each NRTM update, the validation status is set using the current known ROAs, both on creations or changes.
+* For each NRTM update, IRRd sets the validation status using the current known ROAs, both on creations or changes.
-* Creation of objects in authoritative databases is checked against the ROAs, and rejected when they are invalid.
+* IRRd checks creation of objects in authoritative databases against the ROAs, and rejects the objects when they are RPKI-invalid.
-* Changes or deletions of RPKI-invalid object are permitted, but a warning will be issued to the user.
+* Changes or deletions of RPKI-invalid object are permitted, but IRRd will issue a warning to the user.
-* Objects from sources listed in ``rpki.validation_excluded_sources`` are always set to status not_found.
+* IRRd will always set objects from sources listed in ``rpki.validation_excluded_sources`` are to status not_found.
 * Database exports and NRTM streams always include all objects in the database, including RPKI invalid objects.